Do it Yourself Pest Control

 Like most pests that come into your home cockroaches too are looking for food and water sources that are easily accessible in homes.
 Roaches, in particular, are drawn to warm, humid climates like North Carolina and are usually attracted to things like dirty dishes in the sink, crumbs on the floors or counters, garbage, pet food on the floor, excess moisture, leftover food in empty cans or containers.

-- Duct tape: The duct tape trap is one of the oldest tricks in the book, but it is still very effective.
-Pest control reduced to its simplest ingredients: a sticky surface and something to bait the bugs onto that sticky surface.
+Duct tape: The duct tape trap is one of the oldest tricks in the book, but it is still very effective.
+Pest control is reduced to its simplest ingredients: a sticky surface and something to bait the bugs onto that sticky surface.
 You can use food or sugar to bait the roaches.
-Spread these strips all over the house for one of the most ruthless cockroach killer home remedies.
+Spread these strips all over the house for one of the most ruthless cockroach-killer home remedies.

-- Diatomaceous earth (DE): Diatomaceous earth powder is sharp, abrasive and breaks down the waxy layer of the cockroach’s hard exoskeleton, killing it through dehydration.
+Diatomaceous earth (DE): Diatomaceous earth powder is sharp, and abrasive, and breaks down the waxy layer of the cockroach’s hard exoskeleton, killing it through dehydration.
 When they walk through diatomaceous earth, roaches carry away some of the DE that clings to the tiny hairs on their legs.
 They typically die later, back at their nest.
-Spread the DE powder around areas that roaches would enter to kill them off.
+Spread the DE powder around areas where roaches would enter to kill them off.

 DIY Bed Bug Removal